ivancheban/docsy-site/content/en/docs/static-site-generators/docs-as-code.md

 ![img](/docs/img/changed-sections.webp)

-The article hierarchy within a section is changed using the `sidebar_postion` parameter, as described in [Hierarchy of articles in the documentation section](./#order-of-articles-in-the-documentation-section).
+The article hierarchy within a section is changed using the `sidebar_position` parameter, as described in [Hierarchy of articles in the documentation section](./#order-of-articles-in-the-documentation-section).

 ## Publish your documentation site

 So far, you've created a local site with documentation and can view it in the browser.
-It's time to publish it online so everybody can view it using the link.
+It's time to publish it online, so everybody can view it using the link.
 To do this, you need:

 - Account in [GitHub](https://github.com/), where you'll load the source code of the project documentation.